 Students receive hands-on training and participate in an externship.
 Externship rotations include various animal care environments to give students real-world experience.

-The employment of Vet Techs is expected to grow 19% from 2018 to 2028, which is much faster than the average growth rate of 5% for all occupations¹.
+The employment of veterinary technologists and technicans is expected to grow 15% from 2020 to 2030, which is faster than the average growth rate for all occupations1.
 Pet owners are projected to spend more on their animals, which is driving the growing demand for vet technicians in California.

 Cost & Financial Aid